Do expats from Illinois still owe Illinois state taxes?

 • Maintain documentation: Keep receipts, bills, lease agreements, and other legal documents that prove your new residency.
 Detailed records are essential if your residency status is questioned.

 • Track your movements: Document your time spent in and out of Illinois.
-This includes travel records, utility bills, and any other documents that show your physical presence in your new state.
+This includes travel records, utility bills, receipts, and any other documents that show your physical presence in your new state.

 5) Be prepared for audit

-• Proof of permanent move: Be ready to provide comprehensive proof that you have permanently moved out of Illinois, including all documentation showing that you have established a new domicile and severed ties with Illinois.
+• Proof of permanent move: Be ready to provide comprehensive proof that you have permanently moved out of Illinois, including documentation showing that you have established a new domicile and severed all ties with Illinois.

-• Respond to inquiries: If the Illinois Department of Taxation questions your residency status, provide thorough responses and all necessary documentation promptly to avoid potential penalties.
+• Respond to inquiries: If the Illinois Department of Taxation questions your residency status, provide thorough responses and supply all necessary documentation promptly to avoid potential penalties.

 Tax benefits and exemptions for expats from Illinois